Austin, Texas: Old Austin

 "Old Austin" is an adage often used by nostalgic natives.
 The term "Old Austin" refers to a time when the city was smaller and more bohemian with a considerably lower cost of living and better known for its lack of traffic, hipsters, and urban sprawl.
 It is often employed by longtime residents expressing displeasure at the rapidly changing culture, or when referencing nostalgia of Austin culture.

 The growth and popularity of Austin can be seen by the expansive development taking place in its downtown landscape.
 This growth can have a negative impact on longtime small businesses that cannot keep up with the expenses associated with gentrification and the rising cost of real estate.
 A former Austin musician, Dale Watson, described his move away from Austin, "I just really feel the city has sold itself.
 Just because you're going to get $45 million for a company to come to town – if it's not in the best interest of the town, I don't think they should do it.
 This city was never about money.
 It was about quality of life."
 Though much is changing rapidly in Austin, businesses such as Thundercloud Subs are thought by many to maintain classic Austin business cultural sentiments unique to the history of the city; as Diana Burgess stated, "I definitely appreciate that they haven't raised their prices a ton or made things super fancy.
 I think it speaks to that original Old Austin vibe.
 A lot of us that grew up here really appreciate that."
+Aaron Franklin, owner of Franklin Barbecue, credited the Old Austin cultural mindset and community support with the success of his barbecue restaurant and the long lines that have supported his business since starting it out of a food trailer in 2009.